hyegibang/FinalProject_2018/Proposal.md

 * Pybluez
 * Pygame
 ## Project Schedule
 Within the first two weeks, we wish to have a working MVP.
+Since we are collaborating the project with our Project and Market project, we wish to have a feasible MVP to present to people.
+We wish to have a perfect MVP by week four.
+However, based on the feedbacks we receive from both classes, we would refine our MVP throughout.
+By week six, we hope to have our stretch goal accomplished.
 ## Collaboration plan
+We wil work on seperate parts of the project so that we would not face any merge conflicts.

 ## Biggest Risks
-Getting our user interface to work in a nice user-friendly and intuitive manner.
+Developing an app and getting our user interface to work in a nice user-friendly and intuitive manner.